TheodoreEhrenborg/tiny_stories_sae/docs/src/training_an_autoencoder.md

   <img src=assets/autoencoders.png alt=""/>
   <figcaption>The x-axis is number of steps</figcaption>
 </figure>
-Here, "per element" means that I'm normalizing by sequence length---else loss would be larger whenever it trains on a longer input text.
+Here, "per element" means that I'm normalizing by sequence length—else loss would be larger whenever it trains on a longer input text.

 The blue curve is difficult to see because it's almost perfectly covered by red.